Xibo has a sophisticated scheduling system which allows for the simple creation of complex schedules for Events across Displays/Display Groups.

 Create your own To/From dates and times.

-Create your own defined Dayparts for ease of Scheduling.
+Create your own defined Dayparts for ease of scheduling.
+Once created these will show in the Dayparting drop down menu for selection!

 If there are some Events with Priority 0, some with Priority 1 and some with Priority 2 only the Priority 2 Events will be shown, in a rotation for that Scheduled period (as the highest Priority)